izcheung/mySQLWorkBenchUserDoc/docs/index.md

 # Introduction

-In this user documentation, we will be using [MySQL WorkBench](https://www.mysql.com/products/workbench/){:target="_blank"}, an integrated development environment (IDE) for MySQL to systematically walk users through the process of writing commonly-used SQL statements.
+In this user documentation, we will be using [MySQL WorkBench](https://www.mysql.com/products/workbench/){:target="_blank"}, an integrated development environment (IDE) for MySQL to systematically guide users through the process of writing commonly-used SQL statements.
 Our objective is to provide a clear and concise tutorial on how to write SQL commands, equipting developers with the necessary skills to manage databases efficiently within MySQL Workbench.

 ## Background

 Structured Query Language (SQL) is a programming language that provides a set of commands that allow users to manage and manipulate relational databases.
 MySQL is a popular relational database management system that implements the SQL language.
 Some of the operations that a user can do include querying, updating, inserting, and deleting data from tables.

 ## Intended Users
 This documentation is aimed at beginner-level developers who require a step-by-step guide on how to write SQL statements.